Cylinder Firing Order 3.6 Dodge

-What is a Firing Order?
+What Is a Firing Order?

 It’s no secret that the heart of any car is the engine.
 That’s what makes vehicles, no matter how big or small, move.
 Arguably, the engine is the most complicated and the most expensive part of any vehicle out there.
 This applies to sedans, trucks, SUVs, and crossovers.
 And one of the most important things in a car’s engine is, of course, its firing order.
 What is a firing order, you ask?
 Why does it matter?